communityinclusion/communityinclusion.org/src/pages/about/fellowships/gopen.md

 <p>Fellowship begins: <strong>July, 2024 </strong></p>
 <p>Fellowship ends:&nbsp; <strong>June 30, 2025&nbsp;</strong></p>
 <p>&nbsp;</p>
-<h3 class="section-heading-bb">How do you decide who will get to be the 2024-2025 Gopen Fellow?&nbsp;</h3>
+<h3 class="section-heading-bb">How do you decide who will get to be the 2024&ndash;2025 Gopen Fellow?&nbsp;</h3>
-<p>We will review all fellowship applications.
-We will decide who is the fellow based on:&nbsp;</p>
+<p>We will review all Fellowship applications.
+We will decide who is the Fellow based on:&nbsp;</p>
 <ul>
 <li>how original the project idea is</li>
 <li>how much of a need there is for the project</li>